7 Best Fender Stratocasters (2023) Strats For Every Budget!

 This signature Stratocaster is the ideal guitar for mad scientists looking to experiment with their tone in the same way that has made Tom Morello stand out throughout his career.
 It’s pre hot rodded, with upgraded pickups, a Floyd Rose bridge, and a unique kill switch.

-As with almost every Strat, this model came with a maple neck, but in this case, it was topped off with a fantastic rosewood fretboard.
+As with almost every Strat, this model came with a maple neck, in this case topped off with a fantastic rosewood fretboard.
 The rosewood felt amazing and looked even better, boasting a stunning grain pattern.
 The neck came in the Modern C profile, and it was consistent with the other guitars featuring the same shape.

 One of the big draws to the Morello Signature model is the electronics setup.
 It has Fender Alnico II Noiseless pickups in the neck and middle positions, and a Seymour Duncan Hot Rail in the bridge.
 The Noiseless pickups did a great job of killing the hum you’d typically encounter at high gain, and the Hot Rail delivered relentless sustain and performed brilliantly in the crunch and brown settings on the Katana.

-Up on the treble horn it even featured a kill switch, just like Morello’s.
+It even featured a kill switch up on the treble horn, just like Morello’s.
 This let us play around with the stutter effects that the RATM guitarist is so famous for.

-The hardware was all high end, with Fender Locking tuners, and a genuine Floyd Rose FRT-O2000 double locking trem system providing effortless divebombs and flawless tuning stability.
-The overall build quality was excellent, although considering the price we would have expected this to be a US made model, but it, in fact, comes from the Mexican factory.
+The hardware was all high-end, with Fender Locking tuners and a genuine Floyd Rose FRT-O2000 double-locking trem system providing effortless divebombs and flawless tuning stability.
+The overall build quality was excellent, although considering the price we would have expected this to be a US-made model, instead of coming from the Mexican factory.

 Verdict: The Fender Tom Morello Signature Stratocaster is the Strat to go for if you’re into heavier styles of music.
 It doesn’t do cleans quite as well as a Standard Strat, but it’s still a top performer when used as intended.